-Staff had the skills, knowledge and experience to carry out their roles.
+Staff had the skills, knowledge and experience to carry out their roles, but were not monitored fully by the practice.

-- Staff had appropriate knowledge for their role, for example, to carry out reviews for people with long term conditions, older people and people requiring contraceptive reviews. - Staff whose role included immunisation and taking samples for the cervical screening programme had received specific training and could demonstrate how they stayed up to date. - The practice understood the learning needs of staff and provided protected time and training to meet them.
-Up to date records of skills, qualifications and training were maintained.
-Staff were encouraged and given opportunities to develop. - The practice provided staff with ongoing support.
-There was an induction programme for new staff.
-This included one to one meetings, appraisals, coaching and mentoring, clinical supervision and revalidation. - There was a clear approach for supporting and managing staff when their performance was poor or variable.
+- Staff had appropriate knowledge for their role, for example, to carry out reviews for people with long term conditions, older people and people requiring contraceptive reviews. - Staff whose role included immunisation and taking samples for the cervical screening programme had received specific training and could demonstrate how they stayed up to date.